What You Need to Know About the World Leader in Biomedical Engineering

 Conversations about cutting-edge research and development and the province of New Brunswick are certainly not mutually exclusive, quite the contrary.
 Visit the Institute of Biomedical Engineering (IBME) at the University of New Brunswick and you will quickly see that New Brunswick is a world leader in biomedical engineering and that the province’s cluster is only getting stronger.

-This work is so impressive that Opportunities NB (ONB) wanted to get a briefing from Dr. Kevin Englehart, the Institute’s Director.
+Opportunities NB (ONB) recently learned more from Dr Kevin Englehart, the Institute’s Director.

 ONB: Can you tell us about the cutting edge research and hands-on clinical care that is taking place at the IBME and the Atlantic Clinic for Upper Limb Prosthetics (ACULP)?
 Also, what is the relationship between the two?

 Dr Englehart: Our research is multidisciplinary within the field of Rehabilitation Engineering.
 We have two major areas of specialization, including upper limb prosthetics, and biomechanics.
 Both fields include fundamental and applied aspects of the research, and both have become increasingly involved in industrial collaboration and commercialization.

 ACULP is the clinical part of IBME.
 The staff includes a prosthetist, and occupational therapist and a prosthetics technician.
 The researchers and clinical staff at ACULP work closely together to innovate the next generation of prosthetics.

 UNB is a treasure trove of research and highly skilled professionals.
 What is it about the University that draws so many great researchers, and great people able to carry out practical applications of that research?

 It is widely known as a leader in the field of myoelectric control of prosthetics, and it is one of the few places where one can conduct research, interact with the clinic and its amputee population, and carry out applied engineering to realize commercial prototypes.